nirajvnec/testLTC/README.md

 In both cases, the idea is to include specific functionalities from external libraries into your program, enabling you to use predefined classes and methods that simplify building complex applications, such as those requiring concurrency and distributed computing.

-Question: How Akka Toolkit Achieves concurrent, distributed, and fault-tolerant applications in Scala in simple language
+Question:  How the Akka toolkit facilitates the development of concurrent, distributed, and fault-tolerant applications using Scala?

 Explaination: To explain how the Akka toolkit achieves concurrent, distributed, and fault-tolerant applications in Scala in simple terms, let's break down these concepts: